wesbarnett/advent_of_code_2025/README.md

 curl --cookie session=$AOC_COOKIE https://adventofcode.com/2025/day/1/input > input
 ```

-To run the solutions do:
+To run the solutions for a day do:

 ```
-./run.awk input
+./run input
 ```